williamtorberntsson/xplanegui/Documentation.md

 The recently pressed widget and position is stored in the states: **activeWidgetArea** and **activeWidget**, and updated with **updateWidgetPosition()**.

+## Research
+- Insert CGF in the simulator enviroment is possible and their team status is choosen when adding a plane.
+The team status can be friendly, enemy or non-combat.
+- The AI controlling the planes are constructed by xplane and the decision trees are not changable, the user can change the level of difficulty.
+There is an option to disable the AI and the planes must then be located manually each frame.
+- It is not possible to see if another player/plane have locked on you.
+- The HUD in 2D view are easy to modify with Plane Maker, models with a costumized 3D HUD exists but the tools or implementation of that is still unknown to us.
+- Radar functions is possible to "fake", but all planes have god mode in xplane.s

 ## Known bugs
 - Sometimes the svg (images) does not load when selecting widgets when XPlane is running (maybe not enough resources for computer?)
 - Sometimes the reset buttons make the screen go white and crash (look at errors in console)